cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 12

+Wave 12 was deployed on September TODO, 2021.
+Deployment is in two phases:

+* Initially the survey was given only to 15% of survey respondents, the remainder receiving Wave 11.
+This phase was used to conduct three experiments with (1) demographic module placement, (2) vaccination uptake question, and (3) survey invitation text.
+Details of these experiments can be found [below](#experiments).
+In data files, this is marked as wave "12.5" to distinguish from the final version.
+* After results of the experiments are analyzed, a final version will be deployed using only one demographic module placement and one vaccine uptake question.
+This will be marked as wave 12 in the data files.

-Wave 12 was deployed on September TODO, 2021, to 15% of survey respondents.
-It is available in English and the languages introduced in Wave 3.
+Wave 12 is available in English and the languages introduced in Wave 3.

 Files:
 * [Wave 12 text and coding](TODO) (PDF)
 * [Wave 12 text and coding](TODO) (Word)

-Wave 12 is a revision of the schooling module of the survey instrument and adds questions regarding parents’ intention to vaccinate their children (under age 18).
+Besides the experiments, Wave 12 revises the schooling module of the survey instrument and adds questions regarding parents’ intention to vaccinate their children (under age 18).
 Please review the changes carefully when you use responses from multiple waves of this survey.

-Additionally, Wave 12 will contain three experiments with (1) demographic module placement, (2) vaccination uptake question, and (3) survey invitation text.
-Details of these experiments can we found [below](#experiments).

 ### New Items